Career Opportunities for Community Impact

 Creating a more equitable future for Eastern Massachusetts

-Posted January 14, 2025.
-Interested candidates should apply by submitting a cover letter and resume to: siggersbentonconsulting@gmail.com.
+Posted April 15, 2025.
+Interested candidates should apply by April 30, 2025 by submitting a cover letter and resume to: siggersbentonconsulting@gmail.com.

 Job Summary

-Atrius Health Equity Foundation is hiring a Director of Finance and Administration to support its mission of closing the gap in life expectancy across neighborhoods in Eastern Massachusetts.
-The Director of Finance and Administration will play a critical role in the efficient and effective management of the Foundation, including responsibility for budgeting and finance, and finance, payment and operational components for grant-making.
-The Director of Finance and Administration will be supervised by the President of the Foundation.
+Atrius Health Equity Foundation is hiring a Program Coordinator to support its mission of closing the gap in life expectancy across neighborhoods in Eastern Massachusetts.
+The Program Coordinator will be supporting the Foundation’s programs and initiatives, including program management, administrative, and policy and research tasks.
+The Program Coordinator will be supervised by the President of the Foundation, with dotted line reporting to the Foundation’s Program Director.

 Education & Experience Required